 Study the complex relationship between the nervous system and human behavior and cognition.
-Major in Neuropsychology while earning a BA in Psychology or a BS in Neuroscience.

 Why Neuropsychology at Bay Path University?